brsr/brsr.github.io/_posts/2022-08-30-schwarz-triangle-function-scale.md

 tags: complex_functions geometry

 ---
 Triangles in spherical and hyperbolic geometry have a property that Euclidean geometry does not: their angles determine their size.
-The area of a spherical triangle is equal to the angular excess, the sum of its angles minus $$\pi$$.
-The area of a hyperbolic triangle is equal to the angular deficit, $$\pi$$ minus the sum of its angles.
+The area of a spherical triangle is equal to the angular excess, the sum of its interior angles minus $$\pi$$.
+The area of a hyperbolic triangle is equal to the angular deficit, $$\pi$$ minus the sum of its interior angles.
 The spherical or hyperbolic laws of sines and cosines behave similarly: they determine specific edge lengths.

 The Schwarz triangle function, mentioned in a couple prior posts -- [1]({% post_url 2022-03-03-conformal-polyhedral %}), [2]({% post_url 2022-08-27-schwarz-triangle-function-edge %}) -- is useful for conformal mapping of triangles in various geometries.
 However, it does not necessarily map to a triangle of the right size.
 In particular, triangles with an angle sum very close to $$\pi$$ should be very small in spherical or hyperbolic geometry.
 The result of the Schwarz triangle function often must be scaled to obtain a properly-sized triangle for the geometry.